openequella/openequella.github.io/guides/ThemingGuide.md

 * Select user (button.gif)
 4. Save the changes.
 5. Move the saved images into your theme archive.
 In the case of these three images, they should be placed in the /p/r/com.tle.web.sections.equella/images directory, with the background images.
-6. ‘Zip’ the archive and import the theme into EQUELLA.
+6. ‘Zip’ the archive and import the theme into openEQUELLA.

-The scope of the editable EQUELLA environment is not limited to the examples and suggestions outlined in this document.
+The scope of the editable openEQUELLA environment is not limited to the examples and suggestions outlined in this document.
 Users are welcome to apply the concepts covered in this guide to identify and alter any and all page elements.